zohairahmedd/Voice-Recognizer/README.md

-This application takes 5 seconds of microphone input to then turn it into an audio and .txt file.
+An application that takes 5 seconds of microphone input to turn it into an audio and .txt file.

 Created using Python.